 Just as impressive last season was the program's accomplishments in the classroom.
-Both the men's and women's squads received the 2013 United States Track and Field and Cross Country Coaches Association (USTFCCCA) All-Academic Teams honors, with 12 student-athletes (eight women and four men) receiving USTFCCCA individual recognition.
+Both the men's and women's squads received the 2014 United States Track and Field and Cross Country Coaches Association (USTFCCCA) All-Academic Teams honors, with eight student-athletes (four women and four men) receiving USTFCCCA individual recognition.

-Robinson's cross country squads saw similar success in the classroom, receiving 2012 USTFCCCA All-Academic Team honors for the second straight year.
-The women's and men's teams posted a 3.65 and a 3.14 GPA, respectively.
+Robinson's cross country squads have seen similar success in the classroom, receiving 2014 USTFCCCA All-Academic Team honors for the third straight year.
+The women's and men's teams posted a 3.68 and a 3.14 GPA, respectively.
 Among the 217 Division I women's teams to receive the honor, the Lady Tigers were tied for sixth.
 The women's cross country squad also earned the conference's American Team Academic Award.